Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/incrementing-button/error-handling.md

 ```

-In the next section, we will create logic that users can interact with to press the button, we will be concerend with the functionality and security of our button, combining the atomic logical blocks we have built with procedures.
+In the next section, we will create logic that users can interact with to press the button, we will be concerned with the functionality and security of our button, combining the atomic logical blocks we have built with procedures.